-Apartment renters in Chicago are likely to consider offers for a month of free rent in exchange for signing an extended lease.
-Some landlords in Chicago even offer two months of free rent to get tenants signed onto a lease ahead of the winter slowdown of Chicago's rental market.
-Domu encourages tenants to consider whether a month of free rent is as valuable as it sounds -- particularly if the landlord is making up the difference by charging an inflated rent for the remainder of the lease term.
+Renters in Chicago are likely to consider offers for a month of free rent in exchange for signing an extended lease.
+Some landlords in Chicago even offer two months of free rent to get tenants to sign a lease ahead of the slower rental market in winter in Chicago.
+Tenants should consider whether a month of free rent is as valuable as it sounds, particularly if the landlord is making up the difference by charging an inflated rent for the remainder of the lease term.

 How to Calculate Net Effective Rent for Chicago Apartments